-We have a small and friendly professional HR team who can support you with your career journey to Abertay and once you get here.
+We have a small and friendly professional People Services team who can support you with your career journey to Abertay and once you get here.

-Led by Eilidh Fraser, Director of Human Resources and Organisational Development, you can contact the team here:
+Led by Eilidh Fraser, Director of People & Organisational Development, you can contact the team here:

 T: 01382 308961